Dialogical Companion

 For this prototype demo, no real personal data is collected or stored.

-Later in the journey, if things feel stable enough, you may be offered the option to enter a more reflective stance for short periods.
+Later in the journey, if things feel stable enough, you may be offered the option to use short reflective prompts.